 Rustic Garlic Mashed Potatoes

 Sometimes a classic is best, but we figured you'd be OK with making these potatoes in the slow cooker to save room on the stove for gravies, sautéed veggies, and more.
 Prepare this recipe before Thanksgiving guests arrive, then keep it warm on the low setting for up to two hours.

 Make this slow cooker side dish for Thanksgiving even easier by using purchased beets that have already been trimmed and peeled.
 Look for them in the refrigerated section of the produce department.
 You can pickle the beets in your slow cooker and store in the fridge for up to 2 weeks for an easy make-ahead idea to kick-start the meal prep.

 This homey recipe starts with frozen corn so you can make it any time of year.
 We often serve this slow cooker dish at Thanksgiving because creamed corn always belongs on a Thanksgiving buffet, but the tomato and bacon topping makes it a fit for summer potlucks too.

 Orange marmalade adds an unexpected bright, citrusy flavor to slow cooker carrots.
 Using whole baby carrots with their tops still on gives the side dish a holiday-worthy appearance.

 This Brussels sprouts side dish is an act of balance.
-Decadence from goat cheese and heavy cream is balanced by bright, tart dried cranberries and orange zest.
-The tender sprouts are balanced by a crunchy, nutty topper.
+Tart dried cranberries and orange zest balance decadence from goat cheese and heavy cream.
+A crunchy, nutty topper balances tender sprouts.

-A trifecta of cheeses loads this scalloped potato recipe with flavor and crave-worthy creaminess.
-Sprinkle with fresh parsley or chives for a more festive finish.
+This scalloped potato recipe remains one of our Test Kitchen’s most-requested slow cooker Thanksgiving sides for one delicious reason—a trifecta of cheeses loads this recipe with flavor and indulgent creaminess.
+Sprinkle with fresh parsley or chives for a fresh, festive finish.